 About Bank Hapoalim B.M.

 Bank Hapoalim, founded in 1921, is the largest and leading financial institution in Israel.
-Over its more than 95-year history, Bank Hapoalim has developed an extensive network of branches for managing customer relationships and providing service and advisory in complex operations and decision crossroads.
+Over its 98-year history, Bank Hapoalim has developed a network of branches for managing customer relationships and providing service and advisory in complex operations and decision crossroads.
 The bank also developed advanced digital capabilities and it provides customized, accessible and intuitive banking services for its customers.
 In addition to its activity in Israel, the bank also operates overseas through branches, representative offices, and subsidiaries, as well as through relationships with banks around the world.
-The Bank Hapoalim Group is one of the largest employers in the Israeli market, with over 11,500 employees.
+The Bank Hapoalim Group is one of the largest employers in the Israeli market, with about 9,400 employees.

 The bank is rated as follows by leading international rating agencies:

-Moody’s: A2, Standard & Poor’s: A-, Fitch: A. The bank is also rated, in Israel, at AAA by S&P Maalot Israel Securities Rating Company Ltd. and Aaa by Midroog (a subsidiary of Moody’s).
+Moody’s (A2), Standard & Poor’s (A-), Fitch Ratings (A-).
+The bank is also rated, in Israel, at (AAA) by S&P Maalot Israel Securities Rating Company Ltd. and (Aaa) by Midroog (a subsidiary of Moody’s).

 The bank group operates in Israel in all of the various areas of banking and related capital-markets activities, through three main divisions: The Business Division, The Retail Division and the Financial Markets and International Banking Division.

-The Corporate Banking Area serves most of the bank’s business clients.
-In the corporate segment, the area operates through sector-specific divisions; in the middle-market segment, the area operates through business centers located across Israel and through the bank’s branches, which provide the area’s customers with operational services.
+The Business Division serves most of the bank’s business customers.
+In the corporate segment, the division operates through industry-specific sectors; in the middle-market segment, the division operates through business centers located across Israel and through the bank’s branches, which provide the division’s customers with operational services

-In addition to its banking business, the bank group also engages in related activities, mainly in the areas of credit cards and the capital market.
-In the credit-card sector, the bank group, through a subsidiary (the “Isracard Group”), issues, operates, and markets credit cards, within and outside the bank, for use in Israel and overseas, and clears transactions executed using its credit cards as well as credit cards issued by others.
-The bank group’s capital-market activity includes services for trading transactions in securities (brokerage), securities custody services, currency and derivative trading services, research and consulting, services for financial asset managers, investment portfolio management, investment banking, and issuance underwriting and management.
+In addition to its banking and financial markets business, the bank group also engages in related activities, mainly in the area of credit cards.
+In the credit-card sector, the bank group, through its subsidiaries (the “Isracard Group”), issues, operates, and markets credit cards, within and outside the bank, for use in Israel and overseas, and clears transactions executed using its credit cards as well as credit cards issued by others.

-In addition to its activity in Israel, the bank group operates overseas in the corporate sector.
+In addition to its activity in Israel, the bank group operates overseas in the business sector.
 The bank group’s operations are located in Israel, Europe, and the United States.
 The bank group also operates in the commercial sector in Turkey.
-Corporate-sector activity abroad includes granting credit to local and foreign borrowers, including credit for the business activities of the Bank’s customers.
+Business-sector activity abroad includes granting credit to local and foreign borrowers, including credit for the business activities of the Bank’s customers.

-The bank serves the largest number of customers in the Israeli banking system.
-At the end of 2017, the bank’s customers numbered more than two million.
+The bank serves the largest number of customers in the Israeli banking system, with more than two million customers.
 The varied target audiences within the bank’s customer base require adaptation and diversification of the range of products and services offered by the bank to the public, and drive the bank’s commitment to personal, human, and technological service.
-Within this commitment, the bank has established an area dedicated to initiating, developing, and leveraging innovative solutions and new digital and technological growth drivers, which represent a leap forward in the digital value offer for customers.
-The award-winning payment application ‘Bit’, for easy, quick money transfers to contacts, is just the first result to emerge from the activity of the bank’s Innovation Area.
+Within this commitment, the bank has established its innovation division – which is dedicated to initiating, developing, and leveraging innovative solutions and new digital and technological growth drivers, which represent a leap forward in the digital value offer for customers.
+The award-winning payment application ‘Bit’, for easy, quick money transfers to contacts, is just the first result to emerge from the activity of the bank’s Innovation Division.